Academic Regulations and General Information

 - Impersonating a candidate at an examination or availing oneself of such an impersonation;

 - Intentionally interfering with any person’s scholastic work (e.g., by damaging or stealing laboratory experiments, computer files or library materials);

 - Submitting the same work for more than one course without the consent of the instructors of each course in which the work is submitted;

 - Collusion - providing others with a copy of a paper, assignment, exam, etc., that is misused, resulting in academic misconduct (whether intentional or not);

 - Aiding or abetting any such offenses.

 In instances where academic dishonesty is suspected, instructors are responsible for initiating investigations into the alleged violation and students are responsible for cooperating fully with the investigatory process.
-Students and faculty should refer to the Academic Honesty Policy in the university section of this bulletin for specific details.
+Students and faculty should refer to the University Academic Honesty Policy in this bulletin for specific details.

 If the college comes to know that a student has committed a substantiated act of academic dishonesty in a course offered by the college, and if that student withdraws from that course, the college will assign the student a grade of ADW for that course.Back To Top

 Absences from Final Examinations